 Everyone has different calorie needs.

-Whether your goal is to gain weight, lose weight, or maintain your current weight, it’s important to have an understanding of your daily calorie requirements.
+Whether your goal is to gain weight, lose weight, or maintain your current weight, understanding your daily calorie requirements is essential.

 A calorie calculator is one of the best ways to determine your daily calorie needs.

 It is a great way to estimate how many calories you need to eat.